 2. Use a Firm Pillow

 Choose a firm pillow that supports the natural curve of your neck.
 Avoid using two or more pillows or pillows that are too high or too stiff.
-Using too many pillows or the wrong type of pillows can cause neck strain.
+Using too many pillows or the wrong type of pillows can cause neck strain and nerd neck.

 3. Set Up An Ergonomic Workstation

 Setting up an ergonomic workstation can help you adopt and maintain a neutral posture.
 For best results, adjust your chair’s height so that your feet are flat on the floor and your elbows are at a 90-degree angle when you’re resting your arms on your work surface.
 You should also position your computer screen so that it’s an arm’s length away from the rest of your body, and your gaze is level with the top of the screen.

 Carrying a heavy or oversized backpack can cause neck, back, and shoulder pain, as well as poor posture.
 Avoid postural problems by selecting a backpack that’s proportionate to your body size and organizing your load so that heavy items are closest to the center of your back.
 You should also avoid carrying your backpack over one shoulder.

 If your forward head posture or nerd neck is severe or doesn’t improve with self-care, contact Absolute Life Wellness Center to consult with a professional.